botify-labs/simpleflow/docs/src/features/task_lists.md

 # Task Lists

-Task lists are often used to route different tasks to specific groups of workers.
+Task lists are used to route different tasks to specific groups of workers.
 The decider and activity task lists are distinct, even if they have the same name.

 For SWF activities, the task list is typically specified with `@activity.with_attributes`: